Coding Bootcamp vs. Computer Science Degree: Which is Better?

 Coding bootcamps are the obvious choice if you already have a university degree and simply want to switch careers.

-If you’ve already had the college experience, and simply want to become a software engineer as soon as possible, a full-time coding bootcamp is your best bet.
+If you’ve already had the college experience and/or have some work history under your belt, and simply want to become a software engineer as soon as possible, a full-time coding bootcamp is your best bet.

 As mentioned earlier, it takes 3-6 months to complete a bootcamp program, and 4-5 years to finish a university degree.
 The decision is quite easy in this case!